Ella Casano is not your typical 13-year-old girl.

 “When you reduce stress before a medical procedure, (you) can reduce stress during and after a medical procedure,” according to Pillai Riddell.

 Casano is hoping that her “Medi Teddy” can help reduce stress for other children.
-She has a goal to donate more than 500 of the covers to children in hospitals across the country.
-She also started a fundraising campaign that has raised nearly $15,000 in a week.
+Since introducing her idea this summer, she's earned enough donations to get 2,000 of the teddy covers manufactured.
+She plans to donate them to children in hospitals across the country.

 “We've been getting a lot of positive feedback,” Casano said.
 “It makes me feel really good because I know I’m actually helping people with it.”